-- Welcome to the Q4 2019 edition of the Debtometer - Reflecting the current economically difficult times, our Q4 2019 clients, when they came to us: - Had ~22% of their debt as Vehicle Finance debt (up from 19% in Q4 2015) - Had ~33% of their debt as Home Loan debt (up from 31% in Q4 2015) - Had significantly fewer credit agreements (6.5 on average) compared to previous years (was 8.2 agreements in 2015), indicating that consumers are becoming over-indebted more quickly compared to previous years - Clients are under increasing financial strain.
-This is evident from the fact that clients: - Required ~64% of their net income to service their debt every single month - Had debt to income ratio of 110% on average those earning a net income of R20,000 or more had a debt to annual income ratio of 134% which is not sustainable - It is clear that in absence of real income growth, SA consumers are supplementing their income with unsecured lending on a large scale.
-Compared to 2015, those clients who applied for debt counselling in 2019 had: - 15% lower real net income on average; higher income earners 20% lower real net income - 40% higher unsecured debt on average; higher income earners' unsecured debt levels are 50% higher - The number of clients completing debt counselling successfully has increased by 60% per annum over the last four years, indicating that for SA consumers under financial strain, debt counselling is an effective mechanism to get financially fit again
+- Welcome to the Q2 2020 edition of the Debtometer - The consumers who came to us in Q2 2020 were severely impacted by the national lockdown in SA.
+As a result, we saw heavily escalated debt levels compared to previous years compared to similar cohorts, the debt exposure of these consumers was the highest in the past several years, led by an increase in unsecured debt levels - Reflecting the current economically difficult times, perhaps the most difficult in our lifetime due to impact of coronavirus and national lockdown in SA, our Q2 2020 clients, when they came to us: - Had fewer credit agreements (6.2 on average) compared to previous years (was 7.4 agreements in 2016), indicating that consumers are becoming over-indebted and seeking help more quickly compared to previous years - Required ~62% of their net income to service their debt every single month; with higher income levels requiring more of their income to service their debt - Had debt to income ratio of 113% on average those earning a net income of R20,000 or more had a debt to annual income ratio of 138% - which is not sustainable - It is clear that in absence of meaningful increase in real income growth, SA consumers are supplementing their income with more debt on a large scale.
+Compared to 2016, those clients who applied for debt counselling in Q2 2020 had: - Negative real income growth: Nominal incomes were 1% lower compared to 2016 levels; when cumulative inflation growth of 19% is factored in for the same period, real incomes shrank - Unsecured debt that was 18% higher than that in 2016 levels; for those earning R10 000 or more, the unsecured debt levels were 30-40% higher - On a positive note, the number of clients completing debt counselling successfully has increased by 43% per annum over the last four years, indicating that for SA consumers under financial strain, debt counselling is an effective mechanism to get financially fit again